ee19d005/ArticulatedHumanBodyAndHands/README.md

 # Simple Hand Mesh Demo

 We use mediapipe and optimization techniques to fit a mano model to generate 3d hand mesh from a given image.
-Check out HandMeshBasic.ipynb for this
+Check out HandMeshBasic.ipynb for this.
+The fitten mano mesh can be visualized using demo_smplx_mano.ipynb